 There are some exceptions to this rule, depending on the nature of the event a person is attending or the reason why he or she is at a place.

-The Police Department's Animal Control and other officers will offer assistance with wild or stray animals.
+The Police Department's officers will offer assistance with wild or stray animals.

 By ordinance, residents must license their personal animals on a yearly basis.
 Applications for pet licenses are available at Village Hall, 2500 East Lake Avenue.